All Episodes

 They were repairing the roof.

-Big immigrant family, religion guided three of the Fort Dix Six.
+Big immigrant family, religion guided three of the Fort Dix six.

 The job remains half finished, the roof repair, after the brothers and three other Muslim men were taken into custody this week, charged with plotting a terrorist.

-Uh said Murat Duca, 55, distant relative of the defendants.
+It's fine to be a religion man, said Murat Duka, 55, distant relative of the defendants.

-Uh, but if you if you get too much to the religion, you get out of your mind and you do stupid things.
+But if you get too much to the religion, you get out of your mind and you do stupid things.

-Well, yes, see, yesterday they were they weren't devout, they were now they're huge.
+Well, yes, see, yesterday they weren't devout.

 A lot of other stories about this today.

-AP, one of the six Muslim men suspected of plotting the massacre at Fort Dix had bomb recipes in his car.
+AP, one of the six Muslim men suspected of plotting the massacre at Fort Dix, had bomb recipes in his car.

 I want to know who planted them.